Choosing a school? You’ve got options.

-Most New Jersey families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by federal, state, and local government.
+Most New Jersey families (81.6% of all K-12 students) choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by federal, state, and local government.
 Did you know that New Jersey spends an average of $22,160 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

 In New Jersey, the state allows each district decides to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 New Jersey parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district or search choice districts at the New Jersey Department of Education.
 For the 2023-2024 school year, there are more than 120 participating choice districts!
 Each district has a unique choice application that families should submit directly to that district.

 For students living farther than 2 or 2.5 miles from their public school of choice but closer than 20 miles, the sending district is responsible for transporting the child to their new school.